 It will certainly be a busy summer leading up to IMTS in September, but now is not the time to stick your head in the sand.
 It’s time to double down and start a conversation with current and potential customers about the value your company brings them and why it is important for them to stop by your booth.
 And even if they don’t visit you at IMTS, the results will pay off down the line, as the conversation is just the beginning of your relationship with them.

 This is the fourth article in our series on exhibitor marketing for IMTS 2022.
-Be sure to check out the other articles here:
+Be sure to check out the full list of articles here: